Outdated browser

 Pre-application

 Pre-application gives both the supervisor and the insurance company the possibility of adequately preparing the formal application for assessment of an internal model.
-DNB therefore expects insurance companies intending to submit an application for assessment of an internal model to participate in the pre-application process.
-Participation in the pre-application process is of course no guarantee that models will be approved.
+DNB therefore expects insurance companies intending to submit an application for assessment of an internal model to submit a pre-application first.
+Completing a pre-application is of course no guarantee that a model will be approved.

 Application

-All insurance companies are free to apply for approval of their internal models.
-There is no formal requirement to participate in the pre-application process.
-However, experience shows that applications submitted without prior participation in the pre-application process have little chance of success.
-Insurance companies considering to use partial internal models, would do well to discuss these with their supervisors first.
+Insurance companies are free to apply for approval of their internal models.
+Submitting a pre-application is not a formal requirement, but it increases the likelihood of approval.
+Insurance companies considering to use internal models, would do well to discuss these with their supervisors first.

 Application package